fabravi/itx-challenge/README.md

 - `npm run test` or `yarn test`: Runs the Jest test runner on your tests.

 - `npm run e2e`: Runs the end-to-end tests using Playwright.
-Yarn sometimes have trouble resolving dependencies for playwright, it's safer to run it on npm directly.
-Make sure you run the command on an environment where Chrome is installed.
-To use the ui tool, just run `npm run e2e --ui`.

 ## Tools Used